LaurenzV/krilla/src/validation/PDF_A2.md

 ## 6.1 File structure

-6.1.2: `pdf-writer` always write the file header as described in the spec. 🟢
+6.1.2: `pdf-writer` always write the file header as described in the spec.
+Even if the user enables `ascii_compatible`, we still write a binary header marker. 🟢

 6.1.3:
 - We always set the file ID. 🟢